dmbarbour/glas/docs/GrammarLogicProg.md

 Time steps can be mapped to real-world effects, e.g. one microsecond per time step.
 This would be useful for scheduling effects in time-sensitive contexts such as music or robotics.
 Intriguingly, transactional interactions might commit to a schedule of write-only effects relative to an idealized time of commit.

 The cost of temporal semantics is complexity.
 The language runtime must clearly track 'held' channels.
-And it is relatively inefficient to push time steps individually, so a runtime might compress sequential time steps, e.g. `(time-step * Count)` and accelerate operations that interact with time steps (e.g. polling).
+And it is relatively inefficient to push time steps individually, so a runtime must compress sequential time steps and accelerate operations that interact with time steps (e.g. polling).

 I feel this idea is worth exploring, but it might not be available immediately.
 Ideally, I should develop the language such that temporal semantics can be introduced later with full backwards compatibility.